Jayne Mansfield: Blonde

-Anatomy
+Figure

 Newspapers in the 1950s routinely published Mansfield's body measurements, which once led evangelist Billy Graham to exclaim, "This country knows more about Jayne Mansfield's statistics than the Second Commandment."
 Mansfield proclaimed a 41-inch bust line and a 22-inch waist when she made her Broadway debut in 1955, though some scholars dispute those figures.
 She was known as "the Cleavage Queen" and "the Queen of Sex and Bosom".